buildkite/docs/pages/clusters/overview.md

 Enabling clusters will not impact any of your existing agents or pipelines, nor will you require any workflow-breaking changes for you to try clusters.

-Once clusters is enabled, when selecting _Agents_ in the global navigation your will be shown all your clusters as well as _Unclustered_ agents and pipelines.
+Once clusters is enabled, selecting _Agents_ in the global navigation shows all your available clusters, as well as any _Unclustered_ agents and pipelines.

 Any agents or pipelines not associated with a cluster are called _unclustered_.
 To view and manage your unclustered agents, agent tokens, and pipelines, select _Unclustered_.